 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision We work in partnership with all parents and carers.
 The parents/carers of all pupils are invited to attend parent/carer consultations.
-Our schools encourage open dialogue between families/parents and teachers are available at the start and end of the school day.
+Our schools encourage open dialogue between families/parents and teachers are available for quick messages at the start and end of each day or by appointment for longer conversations.
 Parents/carers are encouraged to contact class teachers initially with any concerns.
-Parents are encouraged to engage in one- to-one reading and Comprehension skills at home with their child.
-Written reports are sent home once a year There is a Home / School agreement in place We use the Dojo App to communicate with parents Parents are informed if their child is placed on the Record of Need (RON) and as a result is receiving additional support.
-Parents are able to contact the SENDCo - Mrs Barnes at any time to arrange a meeting to discuss concerns.
-Parent workshops are offered to parents and carers regarding supporting their young person at home e.g. literacy and numeracy skills.
-Home/school link books.
+Parents are encouraged to engage in one-to-one reading and Comprehension skills at home with their child.
+Written reports are sent home once a year There is a Home / School agreement in place Class Dojo is used to communicate with parents Parents are informed if their child is placed on the Record of Need (RON) and as a result is receiving additional support.
+Parents are able to contact the SENDCo - Mrs Kriskovic at any time to arrange a meeting to discuss concerns.
+Early reading and maths parent workshops are offered to parents and carers regarding supporting their young person at home Home/school link books are used for individual children when appropriate.
 Parents and carers are supported in attending, and are actively involved in all TAC meetings and SEND reviews.
 All documentation is presented in a format that is accessible to individual parents.
 Parents are encouraged to volunteer in school for example, support on school trips.